574n13y/Dev_Ops/Day6.md

 🔸 Networking Question:
 What is the difference between TCP and UDP?
 Can you provide scenarios where each is preferred?
+- **TCP (Transmission Control Protocol):** Connection-oriented, reliable, and ensures data is received in order.
+Preferred for scenarios where accuracy and data integrity are critical (e.g., web browsing, file transfers, emails).
+- **UDP (User Datagram Protocol):** Connectionless, faster, and does not guarantee delivery.
+Suitable for scenarios where speed is more critical than reliability (e.g., online gaming, video streaming, VoIP).

 🔸 DevOps Question:
 How do you ensure that your infrastructure is provisioned consistently across multiple environments (e.g., dev, staging, prod) using Infrastructure as Code (IaC)?